 Through my work, I investigate a concept of all time, hypothesized as dance between presence and absence.
 I continue to explore the intricate formal and informal paradoxical qualities of time through studies of landscapes, light and movement.
-I paint timescapes, spaces with past and future events located together on one canvas.
+I paint timescapes, spaces with past and present events located together on one canvas.

 Through mysterious color and composition, my timescapes absorb the viewer, recreating the sublime effect that nature deploys for many of us.
 My abstracted landscapes function as burning stars, distant mountains, or every sunset, reminding the viewer of his size, place, and time in the universe.
 My paintings penetrate, but are impenetrable.
 They push and pull, but demand stillness.
 They combine sky, land, and water, but often disappear along the edges.

 Born in Stanke Dimitrov, Bulgaria, a town that no longer exists, and daughter to two doctors who escaped communism for opportunity in America, Iana observed early "to live is to change."

 Today, Iana Gaidarski paints regionally, nationally and internationally in places such as Los Angeles, New York, New Mexico, Dallas, Florence, and Madrid.
 The experiences remind the artist that beauty is discovery, and that landscape is a powerful, global communicator.

 "I paint because (like my relatives) I want to help people.
 But I want to help them from something different than mortality.
 I don't pretend to know how to achieve this, but I’m definitely going to try.
 I poet once told me, the key to living is knowing what to pay attention to.
 I never forgot.
 This is the true reason I paint."